Parallel-in-Time/time4apint/README.md

 Those shows from basic to complexe usage example of the library.
 It uses relative symbolic link to the [blockops](./blockops/) directory, directly integrated in the following subdirectory, to avoid any modification of the local `PYTHONPATH` or else.

 > :warning: This works for Unix-based systems (Linux, MacOS), but probably not for Windows.
-For the latter case, you probably have to
+For the latter case, you probably have to set your local `PYTHONPATH` accordingly.

 - [notebook](./notebook/) : sub-directory for Jupyter Notebook.
 Those are basic examples that can be used for starters.
 - [scripts](./scripts/) : sub-directory for Python scripts.
 Those are more complex examples of use, with less documentation, mostly developped when a new functionnality is added to the `blockops` library.